Neetre/Computer_chat/README.md

 ### Note: This program is for educational purposes only and should not be used for any malicious purposes.

+There are some minor bugs in the program that need to be fixed, and the program is not secure, so it should not be used for any sensitive information.

 ## Requirements

 python >= 3.9